cloudogu/sonar/docs/development/developing_en.md

 cesapp start sonar
 ```

-## Integrating and Test the Sonar CAS Plugin within the Dogu

-There are two alternatives for testing development versions of the [Sonar CAS Plugin](https://github.com/cloudogu/sonar-cas-plugin/) (you can find the compiling instructions there):

-1. Replace the plugin version in an already running SonarQube
-    - `rm /var/lib/ces/sonar/volumes/extensions/plugins/sonar-cas-plugin-2.0.1.jar`
-    - `cp your-sonar-cas-plugin.jar /var/lib/ces/sonar/volumes/extensions/plugins/`
-    - `sudo docker restart sonar`
-1. Modify the Dockerfile and build another image with your local plugin version
-    - comment-out lines that focus on sonar-cas-plugin
-    - add a new line for `COPY`ing your plugin, like so:
-        - `COPY --chown=1000:1000 sonar-cas-plugin-3.0.0-SNAPSHOT.jar ${SONARQUBE_HOME}/sonar-cas-plugin-3.0.0-SNAPSHOT.jar`

 ## Shell testing with BATS

 You can create and amend bash tests in the `unitTests` directory.
 The make target `unit-test-shell` will support you with a generalized bash test environment.